xNavid/hotel-manager-apis/README.md

 ## Links
 **Project URL**: https://navid-hotel-manager-apis.herokuapp.com

-*note that the link provided is just for apis use the postman docs to *
+*note that the link provided is just for apis use the postman docs to use the project*

 **Documentation**: https://documenter.getpostman.com/view/6476499/TVKBZyVT